tspaulding0222/DoneDone-Electron/README.md

 # DoneDone-Electron

-Electron wrapper for Bug Tracker Done Done
+Electron wrapper for Bug Tracker Done Done.
+AKA - A Desktop version of Done Done.